Photo of Dr Gemma Ahearne

 I am a feminist criminologist, a teacher, and a storyteller.
 I am passionate about Dyslexic thinking, innovation in teaching and learning, cross-faculty working, sustainability, and the student experience.
 I want to do things differently.

-I entered higher education via a non-traditional trajectory, dropping out of university the first time round (University of Liverpool!).
+I entered higher education via a non-traditional trajectory, dropping out of university the first time around (University of Liverpool!).
 This has given me a strong commitment to the student experience, and providing a safe, inclusive and welcoming teaching space for students.
 I have a strong commitment to widening participation and creating a more inclusive and welcoming academia.
 I place great value on lived experience and different ways of producing and sharing knowledge.
-As part of my commitment to widening participation I work as a WP mentor; deliver a summer school session; a school outreach session (Yr 13); a lecture for the Liverpool Scholars' Programme; and have also delivered a lecture for the Go Higher Access Programme.
+As part of my commitment to widening participation I work as a WP mentor; deliver a summer school session; a school outreach session (Yr12 and Y13); a lecture for the Liverpool Scholars' Programme; Go Higher outreach; Return to Learn session; and have also delivered a lecture for the Go Higher Access Programme.
 I am also a tutor for Realising Opportunities at the University of Liverpool.
-As someone from a socially deprived background, this work is very important to me.
+As someone from a socio-economically deprived background this work is very important to me.

 I am keen to share best practice and pedagogical innovations with colleagues across the university and beyond.
 I sit on the ULTRA panel and I also act as an ULTRA mentor to ensure that there is quality assurance on the award of teaching accreditation across the university.